 Kristin Hayes: I’ll offer a prize for whoever can permanently get rid of that.

-Zorina Khan: Paper clips don’t have much technical value, but they have enormous market value, in terms of boosting productivity and benefiting all of us, if we think about this.
+Zorina Khan: Paper clips don’t have much technical value, but they have enormous market value, in terms of boosting productivity and benefiting all of us.
 Ex ante, I very much doubt that any prize-giving authority would have come up with the idea of the paper clip, or that they would estimate the correct value in the millions of dollars.

 In my view, the most successful prizes are actually non-monetary.
 For instance, when I completed 20 years as a Bowdoin professor, the college gave me an award.
 It was a check for $120.
 I have to confess, I was pretty outraged by this.
 It wasn’t that it was cash — obviously, if I received a check for $1.2 million, my outrage would vanished completely.
 But in the absence of the $1.2 million, I would have been happier with an award without any intrinsic value.
 So what my research shows is that when they’re given a choice between cash and a medal, or some sort of non-monetary award, firms typically opt for the medal.
 Because these sorts of non-cash awards enhance reputation, and they serve as a signal of quality in the marketplace.
 In that circumstance, any financial payoff is just a windfall.
 I mentioned the Lunar XPRIZE, which was abandoned — well, it was recently resuscitated, but as a non-cash award.